imagej/imagej.github.io/pages/Git.md

 description: test description
 ---

-{% include info-box content="If Git is completely new to you, read:
+{% capture includecontent %} If Git is completely new to you, read:

   - [TryGit 15-minute interactive tutorial](https://try.github.io/)
   - [Learn Git Branching interactive